Psalms 122; 145, Isaiah 5:8-17, 1 Thessalonians 5:1-11, Luke 21:20-28

 If today’s readings about destruction were part of a dramatic plot structure, we’d be squarely in the middle of Act IV: the lovers who thought they were destined to be together forever have been torn apart by [insert plot point here].
 Ironically the party who seems to hold all the cards – in this story, God – is actually the one helplessly wounded by the split.
 We are undone by our own pride and foolishness and must suffer terrible consequences we were warned to avoid.
 We know that in the end love triumphs in the person of Jesus Christ, but during Advent – and all the Advent-like seasons of our lives – we live into the uncertain waiting.

 We are called to ever deeper levels of communion with God, and this season encourages us to examine the personal and communal obstacles we need to address before that can happen.
-As the cycle of obstacles continues, so does the cycle of reunion – at Christmas, at Easter, at Pentecost and at various points in our lives when we reach Act V, and are reunited with God.
+As the cycle of obstacles continues, so does the cycle of reunion; at Christmas, Easter, Pentecost, and at various points in our lives when we reach Act V, we are reunited with God.
+God has assured us this great story ends with great Love, so hang in there until the last act.
 Be sure to stick around until the credits roll!

 Comfort: Your love story with God has a happy ending.

-Challenge: Meditate on what obstacles you may be creating in your reLatina hip wit God.
+Challenge: Meditate on what obstacles you may be creating in your relationship with God.

 Prayer: Thank you, Lord, for your unconditional love.
 I will do my best to return it every day.
 Amen.

 Discussion: Are there any obstacles you have a habit of inserting into your relationships?

 Join the discussion!
 If you enjoyed this post, feel free to join an extended discussion as part of the C+C Facebook group.
 You’ll have the opportunity to share your thoughts with some lovely people.
 Or feel free to comment here on WordPress, or even re-blog – the more the merrier!